gher-uliege/Diva-Workshops/README.md

 ### Participants

 Participants are expected to be partners of SeaDataCloud or EMODnet [Chemistry](http://www.emodnet-chemistry.eu/) or [Biology](http://www.emodnet-biology.eu/).
 Other scientists or data managers may request an invitation by contacting the organisers.
-Priority will be given to the those partners responsible for the Product preparation.
+Priority will be given to those partners responsible for the Product preparation.

 ### Dates